Home » Cookies Bars & Candy » Key Lime Coconut White Chocolate Chip Cookies

 Instructions

-• In a separate bowl, sift together the flour, baking soda and salt.
-With the mixer on low speed gradually add the dry ingredients.
-Stop and scrape the bowl as needed.
+• With the mixer on low speed gradually add the flour mixture.
+Stop and scrape the sides of the bowl, as needed.
 Beat until the dry ingredients are fully moistened.

 • Store tightly sealed at room temperature for up to 4 days.